 Bell's home state of Florida has a rainy season where it rains for about 30 minutes almost every afternoon from March to November.
 But for the past 3-4 years, the rainy season doesn't seem to have had the same impact as in years past.
 Hence the surprise of myself and other Florida residents when the rain has come back this year and the rainy season is in full force.
 We were just lulled to sleep by 3-4 years of pretty dry weather.
-So what used to be normal now appears abnormal to us in the present.
+So what used to be expected now appears abnormal to us in the present.
 Not that we're complaining at all about the rain; we know we need it.

 So this week's blog has a little bit for everyone.
 Today we count down some of the best tips for storm safety, whatever storm you're thinking of.
-Hopefully you can take away something useful to serve you and your family well when you need it most.
+Hopefully, you can take away something useful to serve you and your family well when you need it most.

 Have An Emergency Kit

-The government doesn't advocate building bomb shelters any more like in the 1950s, but emergency kits could be the 21st century equivalent.
+The government doesn't advocate building bomb shelters anymore like in the 1950s, but emergency kits could be the 21st-century equivalent.
 A good emergency kit contains things that you're really going to need in the event of a bad storm, but which you may neglect to put together beforehand.
 It's recommended that you put into the kit some or all of the following:

 - Enough food and water to last for 72 hours in the event of loss of essential services